GP Systems of Choice

 SNOMED CT implementation in primary care

 SNOMED CT is a structured clinical vocabulary, for use in an electronic health record.
 It must be adopted by all GP systems used by general practice service providers.
-It must be used in place of the Read codes (Read v2 and CTV3) before 1 April 2018.
+It must be used in place of the Read codes (Read v2 and CTV3).
+It will be deployed to GP practices in a phased approach from April 2018.

 GPSoC is supporting suppliers and associated organisations in England with the implementation of SNOMED CT in primary care, by providing guidance and a range of resources.